vvvirani/flutter_audio_trimmer/example/README.md

-# audio_cutter_example
+# audio_trimmer_example

-Demonstrates how to use the audio_cutter plugin.
+Demonstrates how to use the audio_trimmer plugin.

 ## Getting Started